kshannn/react_boardgames/README.md

 * Needs: An online platform to post their boardgames listing and track orders made to their listing

 * Demographics:
-    * Business owners for who owns a warehouse or shop for boardgames
+    * Business owners who owns a warehouse or shop for boardgames

 * Pain point: Customers are usually limited to those who come down to the physical stores